FREE shipping on orders over $50! (Click for details »)

 Don’t buy more humidifier than you need; use this handy guide to find the right type of humidifier for your room size: Small rooms (less than 400 sq ft): Portable or compact humidifier Medium rooms (400-1,000 sq ft): Tower humidifier Large rooms (more than 1,000 sq ft): Console or tower humidifier

 Like any appliance that uses water, a humidifier requires some basic maintenance and regular disinfection to perform at its best.
-It’s also better for your health — without cleaning, the water in your humidifier just sits and stagnates.
-Then, when you turn it on, you could be spreading potentially harmful bacteria and mold into the air.
+It’s also wise from a wellness standpoint — without cleaning, the water in your humidifier just sits and stagnates.
+Clearly, that’s not water you want to use to humidify your environment.

 Follow these tips to keep your family healthy, and your humidifier running well for years to come.